Men’s fragrances have come a long way since their ancient origins.

 Long before modern perfumery began in the late 19th century, perfumes existed in some of the earliest human civilizations.
-The art of crafting scents began in ancient Mesopotamia and Egypt, then was further refined by the Romans and Persians.
+The art of crafting scents began in ancient Mesopotamia and Egypt, and then was further refined by the Romans and Persians.
 At a glance:

 Having already invented glass, Egyptians began using rudimentary perfume bottles.
 Some scents were used for religious purposes, while others served cosmetic or medicinal functions.
-Myrrh, frankincense, peppermint and rose were popular ingredients.
+Myrrh, frankincense, peppermint, and rose were popular ingredients.

 Cologne Comes West

-Knowledge of perfumery came to Europe as early as the 14th century, due in part to developments in the Middle East.
+Perfumery came to Europe as early as the 14th century, due in part to developments in the Middle East.
 Islamic cultures perfected the extraction of fragrances through steam distillation and introduced new raw materials to the industry.
 With that, fragrances were ready to move west.

 Like many other arts, the art of perfumery prospered in Renaissance Italy.
 Rene the Florentine, Catherine de’ Medici’s personal perfumer, brought his knowledge of the craft to France in the 1600s and the country quickly became the European center of perfume manufacture.